Geopolitics leads Boeing to downgrade dozens of jet orders

 Boeing has removed 141 airplanes from its backlog of pending orders, many of them because of what it termed geopolitical considerations including restrictions on sales because of sanctions like those imposed on Russia for its war against Ukraine.

-The big aircraft manufacturer said Tuesday it took 38 net new orders for planes in March, most of them single-aisle 737 Max jets.
-Air Lease Corp. placed an order for 32 Maxes.
+That means that Boeing now questions whether those sales will ever be completed because of sanctions.

-Boeing removed 141 previously ordered planes from its backlog of more than 4,000 planes because accounting rules make it unclear whether the sale will be completed.
-Sometimes planes are removed from the backlog because of an order cancellation, other times because the buyer’s financial problems place the deal in jeopardy.
+Boeing still has more than 4,200 undelivered orders.
+Under U.S. accounting rules, Boeing regularly adds or removes orders from the backlog, but usually only when an order is canceled or the buyer’s financial problems put the deal in jeopardy.

-This time, however, Boeing said that about two-thirds of the planes removed from the backlog resulted from geopolitical reasons including sanctions.
-It declined to identify the customers whose orders were, in effect, downgraded to questionable.
+This time, however, the company said Tuesday that about two-thirds of the 130 Boeing 737s that it removed from the backlog resulted from geopolitical reasons, including sanctions.
+The move suggests that 85 to 90 sales were, in effect, downgraded to questionable because of the sanctions.

-Boeing previously indicated that it had undelivered orders for 34 planes with Russian carriers Utair and Volga-Dnepr and seven with SkyUp Airlines of Ukraine.
+Boeing did not identify the customers.
+The company previously indicated that it had undelivered orders for 34 planes with Russian carriers Utair and Volga-Dnepr and seven with SkyUp Airlines of Ukraine.
+A company spokeswoman said planes ordered by leasing companies but destined ultimately for a Russian airline were also removed from the backlog.

 Boeing Co. said it delivered 41 planes in March, including 37 737s, most of them Max models.
 The Chicago-based company has delivered 95 planes so far this year, providing crucial cash because airlines typically pay a large part of the purchase price on delivery.